TrishaSrikanth-459/DeployStega/routing/namespace/noise_namespace.md

    No interaction in this namespace carries covert information.

 2. **Epoch-selected**
-   URLs will be selected deterministically per epoch.
+   URLs are selected deterministically per epoch by the resolver.

 3. **Snapshot-independent**
-   URLs are not enumerated from the snapshot.
+   URLs are not enumerated from, nor dependent on, snapshot-defined artifacts.

+4. **Repository-scoped semantics**
+   Every URL in this namespace is meaningful **only** in the context of a specific repository and would be implausible outside that context.

+5. **Collaborator-bounded access**
+   All interactions assume the user is authenticated as a collaborator of the repository used for covert communication.

+6. **Actor-agnostic causality**
+   The modeled user may observe events, activities, or notifications **triggered by any repository actor**, including collaborators, maintainers, bots, or automated systems.
+   The identity of the actor who caused the activity is not modeled and carries no weight.

-4. **Behavioral plausibility**
+7. **Behavioral plausibility**
-   All interactions correspond to realistic, routine GitHub navigation.
+   All interactions correspond to routine GitHub navigation expected of a repository collaborator.

+8. **User-setting blind**
+   Interactions that depend on user-specific settings, other than collaborator status on the chosen repository, are not modeled.

 ---